 Which?
 Best Buy fitness trackers

-- Our experts cut through the jargon and hype of new technology to unearth the genuinely useful features of every fitness tracker.
+- Our experts cut through the jargon and hype of new technology to unearth the genuinely useful features of every fitness and activity tracker.
 They’ll put sensors and apps to the test to make sure every feature works as advertised.

-How we uncover the best fitness trackers
+How we test the best fitness and activity trackers

-Fitness tracker reviews you can trust
+Fitness and activity tracker reviews you can trust

 Which? is independent – we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don’t take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.

-Not yet a Which? member?
-Try a £1 trial membership and you'll receive access to all our online content - including fitness trackers - and get Which? magazine delivered monthly to your door.
+Join Which? and you'll receive access to all our online content and get Which? magazine delivered monthly to your door.
 You can also phone our Which?
-Legal Service and personal finance experts for one-to-one help, plus you'll get access to Which?
-Local, where members share recommendations for the best services in your area.
+Legal Service and personal finance experts for one-to-one help.